gverafei/webaccessibility-llm-prompting/README.md

 # Accessible Web Content Generation Using LLMs: An Empirical Study on Prompting Strategies and Template-Guided Remediation

-This repository contains the source code and associated files to replicate the experiments described in our submission to *IEEE Latin America Transactions* (Submission ID: XXXX).
+This repository contains the source code and associated files to replicate the experiments described in our submission to *IEEE Latin America Transactions* (Submission ID: 9994).
 This README provides an overview of the repository structure, manuscript details, and usage instructions.

 ## Manuscript Information

 **Title:** Accessible Web Content Generation Using LLMs: An Empirical Study on Prompting Strategies and Template-Guided Remediation
-**Submission ID:** XXXX
+**Submission ID:** 9994

 ### Authors